PoisotLab/ms_betacov_mapping/README.md

 two-thirds of bats are know to be either obligate or facultative insectivores, therefore actively contributing for agricultural pest control [@Voigt2016BatAnt;
-@Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon; @Gonsalves2013MosInf]; other species are essential links in many seed-dispersal networks [@Mello2011MisPar].
+@Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon; @Gonsalves2013MosInf]; some other species are essential links in many seed-dispersal networks [@Mello2011MisPar].
+However, many of these species face a high risk of extinction, particularly given persecution and killings that sometimes follows from messaging about their role in disease emergence.
-Areas where bats, viruses, and humans co-occur are not necessarily hotspots of risk for human heath; as such, developing more precise ways to map zoonotic hazards can help bats and humans coexist safely and support the conservation of these important and unique animals.
+Areas where bats, viruses, and humans co-occur are not always hotspots of risk for human heath; as such, developing more precise ways to map zoonotic hazards can help bats and humans coexist safely, and support the conservation of these important and unique animals.

 Here, we propose a simple framework with broad explanatory power that helps